QUOTES-Powell remembered as 'one of the finest Americans never to be president' | Politics

 QUOTES-Powell remembered as 'one of the finest Americans never to be president'

 Time and again, he put country before self, before party, before all else - in uniform and out - and it earned him the universal respect of the American people.
 "Having repeatedly broken racial barriers, blazing a trail for others to follow in federal government service, Colin was committed throughout his life to investing in the next generation of leadership."
-FORMER PRESIDENT GEORGE W.
+FORMER PRESIDENT BARACK OBAMA "General Powell was an exemplary soldier and an exemplary patriot.

 Colin Powell https://www.reuters.com/world/us/obituary-colin-powell-us-military-leader-first-black-secretary-state-dies-2021-10-18, the first Black U.S. secretary of state and top military officer, died on Monday https://www.reuters.com/world/us/ex-joint-chiefs-staff-powell-dies-covid-complications-facebook-post-2021-10-18 at the age of 84 due to complications from COVID-19.
 He was fully vaccinated, his family said in a statement on Facebook.